GabrielMalakias/GabrielMalakias.github.io/_posts/2017-05-26-websockets-connecting-litecable-to-hanami.md

 }());
 ```

-After that we must create the JS deal with the incomming messages and send them to the WebSocket.
+After that we have to create the JS deal with the incomming messages and send them to the WebSocket.
 I used the following code.
 I wanna build something like a terminal, which one I have to send messages to actuators channel and receive it.

 *PS:.
 I omitted some javascript of examples to turn easier to understand, however this code is available [here][usgard-js]*